-Part of the reason for that could be that it may not technically include a baseball card.
+As mentioned, these cards were not catalogued by Keetz.
+Part of the reason for that could be that the set may not technically include a baseball card.
 The closest card in the set to a baseball card is likely one that shows a young card collector.
 That card, titled, ‘The Juvenile Fiend,’ shows a boy holding his hand out asking an adult for a card.
 The practice of children asking adults for cigarette cards during the 19th century, has been well documented.
 The caption of the card reads, “Mister, please give me a card.”

 One of the other cards in the set is particularly interesting from a card collector’s point of view.
 The card, ‘The Publisher Fiend’ shows an apparent printing magnate printing off various cards.

 All others in the set I have viewed to date have been decidedly non-sports cards.
 The set features ‘fiends’ for all sorts of things.
 Of note is that there are three variations of the cards as they are printed in blue, red, and black ink.

 As is the case with most trade cards, these are relatively fragile and printed on thinner card stock.
 For that reason, they can be torn or ripped quite easily and damaged easier than standard baseball cards.

 As is the case with many trade cards, this one can be found with any number of advertisers.
 Some advertisers printed their information at the top or bottom of these cards while others added it to the back.

 Below are cards from this set that I have seen.
 It is possible that others exist.

 - The Old Gent Fiend